 This series is part of the dataset: Empire State Manufacturing Survey (NY FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about NY-based manufacturers, the seasonally unadjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 31.1 in October 2025, versus 9.8 in September.
+According to recent survey data about manufacturing firms in the State of New York, the seasonally unadjusted diffusion index for new orders (share of CEOs seeing a future increase minus share forecasting a decrease) was 20.8 in June 2026, versus 21.4 in May 2026.

 History.
-Here are some descriptive statistics computed on the entire sample: the diffusion index registered a minimum of -15.7 in September 2001; it achieved a maximum of 73.0 in April 2002; it was equal on average to 34.6.
+Here are some descriptive statistics we computed on the full sample: the diffusion index attained a maximum of 73.0 in April 2002; it hit a minimum of -15.7 in September 2001; it averaged 34.5.

 Latest values